 These Procedures become effective after approval by the Commission and notification on the Commission's website.
-Each revision to these Procedures will bear the effective date and a version number.
+Each revision to these Procedures will bear the effective date and a version.

-5.3 Review
+7.3 Review

-The requirements of this procedure are mandatory and shall be reviewed and updated periodically for its ongoing effectiveness.
-This procedure will be reviewed, at a minimum, every three years or in the event of any significant change in our vision, values, long term goals, risk appetite, policy statement, management standard, business model or organisational structure, or related systems or processes.
+The requirements of this document are mandatory and shall be reviewed and updated periodically for its ongoing effectiveness.
+A review of this document must occur, at a minimum, every three years or in the event of any significant change in environment.

-5.4 Internal References and Related Documents
+7.4 Internal references and related documents